rieckpil/progmot/content/post/writing-a-book-remotely.md

 I tweaked the editor setting to wrap the lines so that I can write more naturally without having to horizontally scroll endlessly or buy a curved monitor.

-GitHub suggestion feature for the PR.
+GitHub's suggestion feature for the PR.
 Show example.
 The collaboration makes fun.
 Immediate feedback and now need to send Word files via email and use the comment functionality of Word.

 Leanpub removed the barriers of formatting a nice-looking PDF and publishing it in various formats.